• Skip to primary navigation

 Double the ingredient quantities for the sauce.
 Then you can either double up on the shrimp and lobster OR defrost a 350g bag of frozen cooked seafood mix and add to the sauce with the shrimp and lobster.

-Why not pin this recipe for creamy seafood linguine with lobster so you can make it later.
+Why not save this recipe for creamy seafood linguine with lobster to one of your Pinterest boards so you can find it easily?
+Just click the image below.

 A bowl of creamy seafood linguine.